-Find middle school fundraiser success by incorporating some simple strategies that make selling fun
+Find middle school fundraising success by using some simple strategies (Updated)

-Finding the right middle school fundraising product that will work also poses some hurdles.
-You can have a great idea, but if you don’t have your students on board, you won’t succeed.
+Finding middle school fundraising ideas that will work also poses some hurdles.
+You can have a great product, but if you don’t have your students on board, you won’t succeed.

 The need is obviously there.
 At least you can understand it.
 So how do you now communicate your purpose to your students?